This post was originally published on (02/11/19) and updated on (01/27/2020).

 By Deirdre Reynolds

-Galentine’s Day started as a sitcom gag nine years ago but is now serious business.
+Galentine’s Day started as a sitcom gag nine years ago but is now a serious business.
 Happy Galentine’s Day, ladies!

 Or to put it more simply: Give me some chocolate and nobody gets hurt.